edgelesssys/constellation/internal/kms/README.md

 #### Azure Blob Storage

-Authorization for Azure Key Vault happens through the use of manged identities.
+Authorization for Azure Blob Storage happens through the use of manged identities.
 The managed identity requires the following permissions:

 * `Microsoft.Storage/storageAccounts/blobServices/containers/write` (only if a storage container is not set up in advance)